What is Advil® Menstrual Pain?

 What’s the difference between Advil® Menstrual Pain and Midol® Complete or Pamprin®?

-Advil® Menstrual Pain contains a powerful non-drowsy pain reliever that provides powerful pain relief of all your menstrual pains, including cramps, backache, and headache.
-Unlike Midol® Complete or Pamprin®, it is also caffeine-free and antihistamine-free, so it won’t keep you up at night or make you sleepy during the day.
+Advil® Menstrual Pain contains a powerful non-drowsy pain reliever that targets the cause of tough cramps, backache, and headache.
+Unlike Midol® Complete or Pamprin®, it is also caffeine-free and antihistamine-free, so it won’t keep you up at night or make you drowsy during the day.